npmitchell/qBio/README.md

 ___

-## 4. Loading meshes of the midgut from microscopy data
+## 4. Loading meshes from microscopy data

-We can now load real 3D triangle meshes — for example, segmentations from microscopy.
+We can now load some experimentally-derived 3D triangle meshes — for example, segmentations from a microscopy dataset of the *Drosophila* gut.
+We've saved the mesh as a `.ply` file.
+Take a look at the PLY file in a text editor.
+Note that all the information about the contents are in the header.
+First the vertices are listed, then the faces.
+The header declares what information is in the file, how many vertices, how many faces, etc.

+Below we use the `pyvista.PolyData` class to provide convenient 3D plotting for meshes.
+You can use the more standard `matplotlib.pyplot` functions too, but they are going to be laggy for meshes of this size (or if you don't have enough RAM, they will make your python console freeze up).

 ```python
 m = pv.read('./wt/20240527/mesh_000000_APDV_um.ply')  # returns a PyVista mesh object
 m.plot(show_edges=True)
 ```
-This uses the `pyvista.PolyData` class, which provides convenient 3D plotting.

 ![Microscopy Mesh](figures/04_gut.png)
 *Figure 4: Example mesh from level sets and Poisson disk surface reconstruction.*